mcthuesen/MobilePay-PoS-v10/docs/notification_service.md

 ```
 * The format of the different fields can be found [here](input_formats).

 * The notification endpoint should respond with status code ``200 OK`` when the notification was processed successfully.
 The MobilePay notification service will retry notification calls in case of any other response than ``200 OK``.
+The service will retry the call 2 times.

 ## Migrating to a different notification endpoint